Visa policy of Hong Kong: Dependent visas

 Persons on unconditional stay, as well as those granted visas for study, training, employment as professionals, investment, or under CIES or QMAS, may sponsor their spouse and dependent children under the age of 18 for entry into Hong Kong.
 Persons on unconditional stay may additionally sponsor elderly dependent parents who are over the age of 60.
 However, persons on unconditional stay cannot sponsor Chinese nationals with household registration in mainland China or Macau residents who immigrated to Macau through "channels other than the One-way Permit scheme" as dependents with few exceptions.
 Additionally, nationals of Afghanistan and North Korea are not eligible for dependent visas.
 Dependent visa holders whose sponsor (parent or spouse, as the case may be) holds a study visa require prior permission from the Immigration Department to take up employment; other dependent visa holders may work or switch jobs without prior approval.

 Since 2018, Hong Kong Immigration Department grants dependent visas to same-sex couples registered abroad, as a result of a landmark ruling by the Court of Final Appeal.

 Visitor statistics

-Most visitors arriving to Hong Kong were from the following country or territory of residence:
+Most visitors arriving in Hong Kong were from the following countries of nationality: